ml4a/ml4a.github.io/_guides/Pix2Pix.md

 ## What does pix2pix do?

-pix2pix implements a generic [image-to-image translation using conditional adversarial networks](https://arxiv.org/abs/1611.07004).
-Given a training set which contains pairs of related images ("A" and "B"), a pix2pix model learns how to convert an image of type "A" into an image of type "B", or vice-versa.
+pix2pix is shorthand for an implementation of a generic [image-to-image translation using conditional adversarial networks](https://arxiv.org/abs/1611.07004), originally introduced by [Phillip Isola](http://people.eecs.berkeley.edu/~isola/) et al. Given a training set which contains pairs of related images ("A" and "B"), a pix2pix model learns how to convert an image of type "A" into an image of type "B", or vice-versa.
 For example, suppose we have pairs of images, where A is a black & white image and B is an RGB-color version of A, e.g. the following:

 {% include figure_multi.md path1="/images/guides/pix2pix/mountains_data_input.jpg" caption1="Color image \"B\"" path2="/images/guides/pix2pix/mountains_data_output.jpg" caption2="Corresponding black & white image \"A\"" %}